DataNaija/Love_Compatiblity_Detector/README.md

-# Love_Compatiblity_Detector
+## Love Compatiblity Detector
+To find out what the chances are for you and your dream partner, just fill in your and his or her information and click Calculate.
-# Instructions
+## Instructions
-# A program that tests the compatibility between two people.
+A program that tests the compatibility between two people.
+## Hint
-# To work out the love score between two people: the code take both people's names and  check for the number of times the letters in the word TRUE occurs.
-Then check for the number of times the letters in the word LOVE occurs.
+* To work out the love score between two people:
+* The code take both people's names and  check for the number of times the letters in the word TRUE occurs.
+* Then check for the number of times the letters in the word LOVE occurs.
-# Then combine these numbers to make a 2 digit number.
+** Then combine these numbers to make a 2 digit number.
-# For Love Scores **less than 10** or **greater than 90**, the message should be:
+* For Love Scores **less than 10** or **greater than 90**, the message should be:
 - Your score is **x**, you go together like coke and mentos."`
 # For Love Scores **between 40** and **50**, the message should be:
 - Your score is **y**, you are alright together."`